Serving all people by providing personalized health and wellness through exemplary care, education and research.

 X-rays of the neck and/or spine may be taken

 A computed tomography (CT) scan or magnetic resonance imaging (MRI) scan may be done.
-These provide more detailed images of the structures in your neck and back.
+These provide more detailed images of the structures in the neck and back.

 Medicine may be given to lessen pain.

-The goal of treatment is to return your neck or spine to its normal position.
+The goal of treatment is to return the neck or spine to its normal position.

-A minor neck fracture or simple spine fracture may be treated with a neck brace.
-You may wear the brace for 6 to 8 weeks until the bone heals.
-You may be asked to do certain exercises during healing.
+A minor neck fracture or simple spine fracture may be treated with a neck brace for 6 to 8 weeks until the bone heals.

 Severe or complex fractures often need traction, surgery, or 2 to 3 months in a rigid cast, or a combination of these treatments.
-In that case, you will be referred to a bone specialist (orthopaedic surgeon) or nerve specialist (neurosurgeon).
+In that case, a bone specialist (orthopaedic surgeon) or nerve specialist (neurosurgeon) may be needed.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |